mvdom/mvdom/README.md

 ## Migration from 0.8.x to 0.9.x

+_**IMPORTANT** Master branch is now the 0.9.x branch which deprecates legacy View API in favor of browser native web component / custom element APIs._ _See [0.8.x branch](https://github.com/mvdom/mvdom/tree/v_08x) to continue to use 0.8.x_

-The wide browser support Native Custom Element / Web Component warrant some API refactoring rather than just contorting old APIs.
+The wide browser support Native Custom Element / Web Component warrants some API refactoring rather than just contorting old APIs.

 Consequently, mvdom 0.9.x deprecates the View APIs in favor of native Browsers' native custom element APIs.
-Other mvdom APIs (first, all, hub, push, pull ...) remained unchanged.
+Other mvdom APIs (first, all, hub, push, pull ...) remained unchanged as they have been designed to be fully DOM centric from the start.
 A `mvdom-compat-view` library will be provided that will run on the latest `0.9.x` while still exposing most of the legacy APIs / types.

-In short, the 0.8.x to 0.9.x
+Here are some guidelines to migrating code from 0.8.x to 0.9.x

 - The MVDOM "View" model and APIs (.e.g, `display` `remove` ...) known in version <= 0.8.x are being completely deprecated in favor of browser custom elements.
 - The future library `mvdom@0.9.x-compat-view.1` will include mvdom > 0.9.x as well as expose those legacy APIs and types for applications needed to use the latest mvdom > 0.9.x while still have the legacy view apis.